The Promise and Compromise of Translation

 Jeffrey Sacks is Associate Professor in Comparative Literature and Foreign Languages at the University of California, Riverside, CA, USA.

-Mike Sperlinger is Professor of Writing and Theory at the Academy of Fine Art in Oslo and previously co-director of Lux, an organisation for artists working with the moving image.
+Mike Sperlinger is Professor of Writing and Theory at the Academy of Fine Art in Oslo and previously co-director of Lux, an organization for artists working with the moving image.

 About the Academy of Fine Art